umbertopicchini/sdemem-tumor/README.md

 ** USAGE:

-For SDEMEM inference: access one of the subfolders into the Synlike or PMCMC-APF folders and run the corresponding tumor_run file.
-For ODEMEM inference: acces folder ODEMEM-stan and run fitdata1.R (fits group 1) or fitdata3.R (fits group 3).
+- For SDEMEM inference: access one of the subfolders into the Synlike or PMCMC-APF folders and run the corresponding tumor_run file to obtain parameter inferences.
+For groups 1 and 3, the corresponding tumor_run files inside the
+  "Synlike" folder also produce posterior predictive checks (PPCs).
+PPCs are not available for PMCMC-APF.

+- For ODEMEM inference: acces folder ODEMEM-stan and run fitdata1.R (fits group 1) or fitdata3.R (fits group 3) to obtain corresponding parameter inference.
+  Corresponding posterior predictive checks can be obtained by running predcheck1.R and predcheck3.R

 ** Info on the data-files